Why Photographs Are Critical to Online Sales

 With antiques, buyers expect wear – don’t hide it.
 Make sure that when they take delivery, they get exactly what they’re expecting.
 No surprises = happy customers!

 There you go; you’re all set!
-We hope you’ve learned a lot and are ordering and downloading everything you need to make all those gorgeous items look amazing in your photos.
+We hope you’ve learned a lot about photographing large item and are ordering and downloading everything you need to make all those gorgeous pieces look amazing in your photos.
 We can’t wait to see them!